 Planning on visiting Granada?
 Check out How to Make the Most of One Day in Granada

 Day trip to Seville

 For me, a Malaga to Seville day trip was the highlight of my Spanish vacation.
 130-miles apart you can get to Seville from Malaga in two to three hours.
 Just like Granada, you can either take a bus or train to Seville although the train will be much faster.

 Planning on visiting Seville?
 Check out Things to Do in Seville – 5 Experiences to Have

 While you can do Malaga in a day, it may be worth it to stay longer!
-Take your time, explore outside the city centre, hit the beach, or even make day trips!
+Take your time, explore outside the city center, hit the beach, or even take day trips!
 If you’re visiting Malaga during warmer months I especially think it’s worth it to stay two days to experience one day at the beach!
 I happened to visit in November so this wasn’t an option for me.